Biggest Weekend: The power of a singalong

 It was a pertinent comment.
 This audience has grown up listening to playlists on streaming services; and they had no patience for filler.

-Some of the "cooler" indie bands - Wolf Alice and Chvrches, for example - struggled to draw a sizeable crowd to the second stage in Swansea's Singleton Park.
+Some of the "cooler" indie bands on the second stage - Wolf Alice and Chvrches, for example - struggled to draw attention away from the acts who'd been programmed against them at Swansea's Singleton Park.
+(The fans that did show up, though, were treated to two blistering sets).

 Meanwhile Sam Smith, an act who's as mainstream as they come, was almost drowned out by the audience as he bashed out hits like Lay Me Down and Too Good At Goodbyes.